identity-com/cryptid/README.md

 # Cryptid
-Cryptid is a protocol and client-suite that brings the power of [DIDs](https://www.w3.org/TR/did-core/) to [Solana](https://solana.com).
+Cryptid is a protocol and client-suite that brings the power of Identity to [Solana](https://solana.com).

 The way to identity yourself on the blockchain at the moment is through ownership of a private key.
 You essentially are your private key.
 Assets are owned and transactions are signed using this key.

-Cryptid provides a basis for an identity layer on the blockchain, specifically on Solana.
-It does this by providing a flexible layer between the user and one or more private keys.
+Cryptid changes this, by establishing an identity layer on the blockchain, specifically on Solana.
+It does this by providing a general-purpose, flexible proxy account between the user and their private keys.
 Instead of assets being owned and transactions signed by a single private key, these assets are now owned and transactions are signed by a Cryptid account.

 Try it out at https://cryptid.identity.com/ or install the [cli](./cli/).